loris-imageserver/loris/doc/nginx.md

 Locate the NGINX configuration file; on CentOS it's in /etc/nginx/nginx.conf.
 Open it with your editor of choice.

-just before the closing of the last '}' bracket, add:
+Just before the closing of the last '}' bracket, add:

 ```
     include loris.conf;